HeRCLab/nocsim/README.md

 explicitly restricted, but this is not currently permitted.

-Backpressure is implemented by causing routers to "backroute" any incoming flit coming from it's attached PE on any tick where all incoming non-PE links contain a flit (since the number of incoming and outgoing links to a router must be equal, and each incoming flit must be routed).
+Backpressure is implemented by causing routers to "backroute" any incoming flit coming from its attached PE on any tick where all incoming non-PE links contain a flit (since the number of incoming and outgoing links to a router must be equal, and each incoming flit must be routed).